dalenguyen/firebase-wordpress-plugin/readme.txt

 = What can I do with this Integrate Firebase plugin? =

-At version 0.5.1, the user can integrate Firebase authentication to WordPress.
+At version 0.5.2, the user can integrate Firebase authentication to WordPress.
 That means you can:

-* log in, log out and show data only to logged in users.
+* Log in, log out and show custom data only to logged in users.
-*  Get Real Time database in Dashboard
+* Get Real Time and Firestore database in Dashboard
+* Show realtime database on frontend after users log in

 = How can I put a shortcode in a widget or WordPress editor? =